You can also study this course:

 Why study this subject?

-Policing is changing.
-The police service needs to recruit both police officers and non-warranted police staff from all communities to undertake challenging front line roles.
+There is a current demand for recruiting new police officers and non-warranted police staff from all communities to undertake challenging front line roles.

 Why study at Buckinghamshire New University?